davehtaylor/scopeandtrack/README.md

 - Logs for each consumable component in the process

 A web interface will also be used by the facility administration to create users, scopes, and DSD machines, view logs, and perform administrative tasks.

+The API is being devleoped in Python with Flask and SQLAlchemy ORM.